spencer1573/devengage-Project-1/README.md

-# engage-game-project
-This project helps developers learn Object Oriented programming.
+# Copying a website by just looking at a picture of it

 ## What we will use
-- TypeScript
-- SCSS
 - Webpack
+- Html
-- Firebase
+- CSS

 ## Steps
 - fork project